Gabriella439/nixos-in-production/manuscript/BigPicture.md

 - *Container-specific infrastructure*

   A NixOS-centric architecture already mitigates some of the need for containerizing services, but the architecture doesn't change even if you do use containers.
-Third-party containers can run on a "utility" server and your organization's containers can be built using Nixpkgs and distributed via the cache.
+Third-party containers can run on a "utility" server and your organization's containers can be built using Nixpkgs and distributed via the cache instead of a container registry.

 - *Programming-language-specific infrastructure*

   If Nixpkgs supports a given language then we require no additional infrastructure to support building and deploying that language.
-However,  we might still host language-specific amenities (e.g. generated documentation) on our utility server.
+However,  we might still host language-specific amenities on our utility server, such as generated documentation.

 - *Continuous-deployment services*